Lieder-Lab/liederDB/README.md

 * e.g.
 >insert Apple set <AppleName, AppleCount, AppleColor> = <Red Fuji, 5, red>;
 >
->You would have a table with a row <Red Fuji, 5, red>.
+>You would have inserted a new row <Red Fuji, 5, red>.